Summer @ Stern

 High School Program

-Spend a summer learning fundamental concepts of business from NYU Stern's world-renowned faculty, while studying in the heart of New York City.
+Spend a summer virtually learning fundamental concepts of business from NYU Stern's world-renowned faculty.

-If you are thinking about pursuing business in college or are just interested in knowing a little more about the basics and want to spend an unforgettable summer in New York City, then Summer @ Stern through NYU Precollege is for you.
-Summer @ Stern is a two-course program that will give high school students an introduction to business, college life, and the cultural vibrancy of New York City.
+If you are thinking about pursuing business in college or are just interested in knowing a little more about the basics, then Summer @ Stern through NYU Precollege is for you.
+Summer @ Stern is a two-course program that will give high school students an introduction to business themes and college classes.

 The 2021 Summer Session for NYU Precollege will run from July 6 to August 12, 2021.

 CoursesOnly students who are admitted to NYU Precollege and also admitted to Summer @ Stern, will be enrolled in the two Summer @ Stern courses.
 Both courses are mandatory to participate in Summer @ Stern.

 Business and Investments [MULT-UB 275]